How to Find Band Members in Sapporo — Complete Guide to the Music Scene in Susukino, Odori, and Kita-24-jo

 4. Check Studio Bulletin Boards

-5. Attend Music Store Events
+5. Attend Instrument Shop Events

-8 Sapporo Live Houses — Regional Guide
+8 Sapporo Live Houses — Area-by-Area Guide

-Susukino and Nakajima Park Area (4 Venues)
+Susukino / Nakajima Park Area (4 Venues)

 1. BESSIE HALL